Five Reasons You Need to Visit the Barnes This October

 You can take a “mini” art class, free of charge.
 If you’re looking for a new hobby, or to hone your skills, consider taking a Barnes class.
 On October 3 at 4 p.m., the Barnes faculty will open its doors for free introductory classes, taught by the faculty.
 The event is the perfect opportunity to sample courses and workshops and navigate scholarship opportunities.
 While viewing the art collection is eye-opening in and of itself, deep diving into a class on the history or theory behind the pieces will give you extra culture points.

-For more information about the Barnes, visit barnesfoundation.org.This post is a sponsored collaboration between The Barnes Foundation and Philadelphia magazine's advertising department.
+For more information about the Barnes, visit barnesfoundation.org.This is a paid partnership between The Barnes Foundation and Philadelphia Magazine's City/Studio